-If you’re concerned about the prospect of going to property auction houses, don’t worry.
+If you are concerned about the prospect of going to your first property auction, don’t worry.
 Get in touch with the auctioneer and let them talk you through it.
 The truth is, like any business, the auction houses want to see their customers happy and coming back.

 Property Expert Series: Andy Thompson From SDL Auctions

 - Part 1: Introducing Andy Thompson from SDL Auctions

 - Part 2: What Steps Should I Take Before I Buy A Property At Auction?

 - Part 3: How Do Property Auctions Work?